-- in KBM (Fig. 5h) or the negative $\overline{E_S}^$ in both extreme winters in KBI (Fig. 5j).
-In summer, all extreme seasons are character-340 ized by a strong $\overline{T{2m}}^$ outlier (Fig. 6a, c, d), which coincides with $\overline{E_s}^$ outliers in ARI and KBM (Fig. 6i, k).
-Similarly, most anomalous seasons also show outliers or anomalies near the edge of the point cloud for at least one parameter.
+- After identifying Arctic extreme and anomalous seasons as well as the surface parameters determining their variability in the different sub-regions, we are now interested in the substructure of such seasons with respect to $T{2m}$ , P and $E_S$ .
+Therefore, we 340 briefly reconsider Figs. 5 and 6 and focus on the extreme and anomalous seasons, shown by red and orange dots, respectively, in comparison to all seasons in the study period.
+By design, extreme seasons with $d_M \ge 3$ have very large anomalies for at least one parameter (see ranks for seasonal-mean anomalies in Table 2), for example the strong positive $\overline{P^}$ in the extreme winter in KBM (Fig. 5h) or the negative $\overline{E_S}^$ in both extreme winters in KBI (Fig. 5j).
+In summer, all extreme seasons are characterized by a strong $\overline{T{2m}}^$ outlier (Fig. 6a, c, d), which coincides with $\overline{E_S}^$ outliers in ARI and KBM (Fig. 6i, k).
+Similarly, most 345 anomalous seasons also show outliers or anomalies near the edge of the point cloud for at least one parameter.
 However, some anomalous seasons do not show very strong anomalies in one particular parameter, which implies that for these seasons it is the combination of several parameters that makes them anomalous.
-In a given region, several extreme or anomalous seasons 345 can have similar seasonal anomalies, for instance both extreme winters in KBI (Fig. 5b, f, j) and two anomalous and one ex- - treme summer[s] in ARI (Fig. 6a, e, i), indicating similar characteristics and most likely also underlying processes causing the anomalous nature of these seasons.
+In a given region, several extreme or anomalous seasons can have similar seasonal anomalies, for instance both extreme winters in KBI (Fig. 5b, f, j) and two anomalous and one ex-350 treme summer[s] in ARI (Fig. 6a, e, i), indicating similar characteristics and most likely also underlying processes causing the anomalous nature of these seasons.
 However, in other regions with multiple anomalous seasons, they show a similar behavior in one but a contrasting behavior in another variable.
-For example, the anomalous and extreme winters in KBM both have a positive $\overline{T{2m}}^$ but different signs in their respective $\overline{E_S}^$ (Fig. 5d and 1).
-We thus expect different processes to be responsible for these seasons to be anomalous.
-350
+For example, the anomalous and extreme winters in KBM both have a positive $\overline{T{2m}}^$ but different signs in their respective $\overline{E_S}^$ (Fig. 5d and l).
+We thus expect different processes to be responsible for these seasons to be anomalous. - 355

 Based on the results of the PCA analysis and Fig. 5, the following winter seasons are chosen for detailed case studies to better understand their seasonal substructure as well as the underlying processes: The winters 2011/12 and 2016/17 in the Kara and Barents Seas and the winter 2012/13 in ARI.
-We do not consider the extreme winter in ARS in 2004/05, as ARS is only a very small region that consists of two remote fragments and thus the meaningful analysis of the involved processes would be 355 less straightforward.
-Furthermore this selection allows to, on one hand, contrast two seasons in the same geographical region, and on the other hand also point out differences in terms of the underlying processes in a region at the edge of the Arctic and in the High Arctic.
+We do not consider the extreme winter in ARS in 2004/05, as ARS is only a very small region that consists of two remote fragments and thus the meaningful analysis of the involved processes would be less straightforward.
+Furthermore this selection allows to, on one hand, contrast two seasons in the same geographical region, 360 and on the other hand also point out differences in terms of the underlying processes in a region at the edge of the Arctic and in the High Arctic.
 This choice of case study seasons is subjective and motivated by the intention to reveal the diversity and complexity of the involved processes.
 It is further strongly limited by the available amount of suitable seasons for in-depth investigation.
-Choosing two winter seasons in the same region allows us to emphasize inter-annual variability, while avoiding 360 additional effects of seasonal variations.
+Choosing two winter seasons in the same region allows us to emphasize inter-annual variability, while avoiding additional effects of seasonal variations.
+365